Bigjango13/Pyper/README.md

 `internalError` (23)<br>
 `specVersion` (24)<br>

-There is also a dictonary that can be used to translate the ids into more human friendly variants, it is called `contentType`
+There is also a dictonary that can be used to translate the ids into more human friendly variants, it is called `contentType`.

 ### Client